-The following discussion supplements and should be read in conjunction with the discussion in the accompanying prospectus under "Taxation-United States Federal Taxation" and describes certain U.S. federal income tax consequences that may be relevant to the acquisition, ownership and disposition of bonds to be offered under this Prospectus Supplement.
-This summary addresses only U.S. federal income tax considerations for holders that are initial purchasers of the bonds to be offered under this Prospectus Supplement and that will hold such bonds as capital assets.
+The following discussion supplements and should be read in conjunction with the discussion in the accompanying prospectus under "Taxation-United States Federal Taxation" and describes certain U.S. federal income tax consequences that may be relevant to the acquisition, ownership and disposition of bonds to be offered under this prospectus supplement.
+This summary addresses only U.S. federal income tax considerations for holders that are initial purchasers of the bonds to be offered under this prospectus supplement and that will hold such bonds as capital assets.
 It does not purport to be a comprehensive description of all the tax considerations that may be relevant to a decision to acquire the bonds.
-In particular, this summary does not address tax considerations applicable to holders that may be subject to special tax rules including, without limitation, the following: (a) financial institutions; (b) insurance companies; (c) dealers or traders in securities or currencies or notional principal contracts; (d) tax-exempt entities; (e) persons that will hold the bonds as part of a "hedging" or "conversion" transaction or as a position in a "straddle" or as part of a "synthetic security" or other integrated transaction for U.S. federal income tax purposes; (f) persons that have a "functional currency" other than the U.S. dollar; (g) regulated investment companies; and (h) partnerships or pass-through entities or persons who hold the bonds through partnerships or other pass-through entities.
-This summary also does not describe any tax consequences arising under the laws of any taxing jurisdiction other than the U.S. federal income tax laws.
+In particular, this summary does not address tax considerations applicable to holders that may be subject to special tax rules including, without limitation, the following: (a) financial institutions; (b) insurance companies; (c) dealers or traders in securities or currencies or notional principal contracts; (d) tax-exempt entities; (e) persons that will hold the bonds as part of a "hedging" or "conversion" transaction or as a position in a "straddle" or as part of a "synthetic security" or other integrated transaction for U.S. federal income tax purposes; (f) persons that have a "functional currency" other than the U.S. dollar; (g) regulated investment companies; (h) real estate investment trusts; and (i) partnerships or pass-through entities or persons who hold the bonds through partnerships or other pass-through entities.
+If a partnership holds the bonds, the U.S. federal income tax treatment of a partner generally will depend upon the status of the partner and the activities of the partnership.
+A partner of a partnership holding the bonds should consult its tax adviser.
+Further, this summary does not address alternative minimum tax consequences or the indirect effects on the holders of equity interests in a holder of the bonds.
+This summary also does not describe any tax consequences arising under the laws of a